Tomaras of Gwalior: Dungarasimha (1425-1459) and Kirtisimha (1459-1479)

 During the reigns of Dungarasimha and Kirtisimha, the Jain Bhattarakas of the Kashtha Sangha rose to prominence.

 There are over 1500 Jain rock carvings inside the Gwalior fort, most of which were carved between 1440 and 1473, during the reigns of Dungarasimha (c.
 1425-59) and Kirtisimha (c.
 1459-80).
 According to the Jain poet Raidhu, the development of Gopalagiri (Gwalior fort hill) as a Jain holy place (tirtha) was started by a Jain layman (sanghavi) named Kamalasimha.
 While this initiative was not a royal project, Raidhu states that Dungarasimha and Kirtisimha offered their full support to Kamalasimha.
 Raidhu stayed at the Gwalior court at Dungarasimha's invitation.
 Dungarasimha's minister Asapati was a patron of Raidhu.

-Kirtisimha and Kalyanamalla
+Kirtisimha (1459-1479)

 In 1451, the Lodi dynasty took over the Delhi Sultanate.
 Initially, Bahlul Lodi maintained friendly relations with Gwalior, because it was not easy for him to subjugate, and because Gwalior served as a buffer state between Delhi and Malwa.
 However, in 1466, the Gwalior ruler Kirtisimha supported the Jaunpur ruler Hussain Shah Sharqi in a war against Delhi.
 The Gwalior ruler not only provided men and money to Hussain Shah, but also escorted him to Kalpi during his march to Delhi.
 This made Bahul Lodi an enemy of Gwalior.
 He defeated Hussain Sharqi in 1479, but waited until the death of Kirtisimha's successor Kalyanamalla in 1486 to attack Gwalior.

+Kalyanmal or Kalyanmalla (1479-1486)

+Kalyanmal, set on thrown after his father death.
+His reign was peaceful and Gwalior has peaceful terms throughout his reign with the Delhi sultanate.
+He has commissioned and built Karn Mahal in Gwalior Fort, not much has been documented on him by the then political scholars.

-Manasimha (Man Singh Tomar)
+Manasimha (Man Singh Tomar) (1486-1516)

 Man Singh Tomar (r.1486–1516), ruler of the Tomaras of Gwalior.